kuvivek/drivingTheoryInGermany/README.md

 ✅ The speed travelled
 **Comment**: Fuel consumption increases dramatically at high speeds.
 The reason for this is air resistance: the faster I drive,  the greater the effort required to counter the resistance and the more fuel is consumed.

 298. When driving outside of a built-up area, from what combination vehicle length must you maintain a large enough distance to the vehicle ahead as to allow an overtaking vehicle to pull back into lane in front of you?
+(Same like 257.)
 From a length of more than __7m__
 **Comment**: Trains over 7 m in length, e.g. a car with a trailer, must always keep a sufficient distance from the vehicle in front outside built-up areas so that an overtaking vehicle can safely pull in.